Wimbledon: Nadal upset by Muller in marathon

 In the women's draw, French Open champion Jelena Ostapenko continued to win -- beating Elina Svitolina -- but top seed Angelique Kerber was beaten by Garbine Muguruza.

-In Wednesday's women's quarterfinals, Venus Williams -- the lone former Wimbledon winner still in the women's draw -- plays Ostapenko; home hope Johanna Konta meets French Open finalist Simona Halep; 2015 finalist Muguruza faces two-time grand slam winner Svetlana Kuznetsova; and CoCo Vandeweghe plays maiden grand slam quarterfinalist Magdalena Rybarikova.
+In Tuesday's women's quarterfinals, Venus Williams -- the lone former Wimbledon winner still in the women's draw -- plays Ostapenko; home hope Johanna Konta meets French Open finalist Simona Halep; 2015 finalist Muguruza faces two-time grand slam winner Svetlana Kuznetsova; and CoCo Vandeweghe plays maiden grand slam quarterfinalist Magdalena Rybarikova.